Tuples are an essential data structure in Python, offering a convenient way to store ordered and immutable data collections.

 numbers = (1, 57, 13) if 7 in numbers: print("7 is in the tuple.") else: print("7 is not in the tuple.") # Output: 7 is not in the tuple.

-Slicing Tuples
+Slicing Tuples in Python

-You can get a range of tuple items by giving start, end and jump(skip) parameters.
+You can get a range of tuple items by giving start, end, and jump(skip) parameters.

 Syntax: